Man allegedly faked his own abduction to avoid paying $50,000 Super Bowl bet

 Breaking News Emails

 Troopers responded to a call Wednesday about a man found tied up in a vehicle in a parking lot.
-Authorities said they found Brandel with rope that was tied around his neck and the car's head rest, and with his hands and ankles bound with duct tape.
+Authorities said they found Brandel with a rope that was tied around his neck and the car's headrest, and with his hands and ankles bound with duct tape.

 Brandel claimed that on Monday he picked up two men involved with him in a Super Bowl bet who brandished a pistol and took $16,000 cash from him.
-He claimed the men kept him in the vehicle and drove around with him for two days against his will, according to the state police press release.
+He claimed the men kept him in the vehicle and drove around with him for two days against his will.

 He claimed the $16,000 was won through a game of Super Bowl squares, a popular game of chance run in workplaces and bars around the country every year.
 Winners are determined by the Super Bowl score.